How to create the best Christmas cheese board

 No, we hear you answer.
 But how often do we end up just plumping for Stilton in a pot, some Brie and a punchy mature cheddar that your Dad and Grandad love but makes your face sting.
 Not only that, but we also unimaginatively plop the cheese on a wooden board from the 1970s, complemented with grapes and some chutney Granny made years ago that you feel compelled to eat as she watches on like a hawk.

-Well, how about this Christmas, we give the cheese a makeover.
+Well, how about this Christmas, we give the cheese a makeover (and not just with the World's Greatest Cheese Advent Calendar).
 Here is how you can still make sure you are eating the greatest cheese known to mankind, whilst also ensuring some serious WOW factor, putting Christmas cheese, finally, in the spotlight (and Granny's furry chutney backstage).

 Here are the basics.
 Number one, we want the cheese to taste amazing, of course!
 Secondly, we want the cheese to look amazing as well, so to achieve these we need a good variety and balance of colours, shapes, textures and flavours.

 I always try and encourage customers to go for less varieties of cheese, and larger pieces.
 I would say 5 is the absolute max which allows for a balanced variety.
 Any more than that and the cheese will lose its presence on the board, plus the pieces will be too small to go around!
 Another tip over the Christmas period would also be to keep your cheese whole or in big pieces as long as possible.
 The smaller you cut it, the faster it will deteriorate/dry out.

 How much cheese do I need?